jukil/PortableApps/Win32 Disk Imager/win32diskimagerPortable/App/win32diskimager/README.txt

 Image Writer for Microsoft Windows
-Release 0.7 - Sourceforge Edition
+Release 0.9 - Unnamed Edition
 ======
 About:
 ======